Raihan139/Web-Shop/README.md

 ### Step 18: Initialize the Data Storage Layer

 #### Populate Product Imagery (S3)
-1. Drop into the data utility folder via your local terminal and execute the pre-packaged imagery payload sync:
+1. Use the below script to upload sample images from the data/product-images/ directory to the S3 bucket:
    ```bash
    cd data
    bash upload-images-to-s3.sh <your-bucket-name>
    ```
-2. Verify that asset routing functions over the edge network by curling or opening a random product asset link directly:
+2. Verify that the images are publicly accessible over the internet via a browser using the CloudFront URL:
    * *Example:* `https://<your-cloudfront-domain>/images/products/prod-001.jpg`

-#### Configure NoSQL Schema (Amazon DynamoDB)
+#### Configure DynamoDB
 1. Open the **DynamoDB Console**, select **Tables**, and click **Create table** to spin up the **Products Inventory**:
    * **Table name:** `ecommerce-products`
    * **Partition key:** `product_id` (Type: `String`)